vatpac-technology/sops/docs/controller-skills/military.md

 If a controller is handling a military aircraft, they must confirm the undercarrige is down and locked when issuing a clearance to land.

 !!! phraseology
-    **ESA**: "VIPR42, cleared to land runway 27, check wheels" **VIPR42**" "Cleared to land runway 27, 3 greens" **ESA**: "VIPR42"
+    **ESA**: "VIPR42, cleared to land runway 27, check wheels"
+    **VIPR42**" "Cleared to land runway 27, 3 greens"

 !!! note
-Military Aircraft may respond with a beep to indicate three greens.
+    Some aircraft may respond with a beep to indicate three greens.

 ## Initial and Pitch
 The Initial and Pitch is a military visual approach to the circuit area.
 Military aircraft approach on the deadside, parallel to the extended runway centreline at high speed (the **initial**), then make a tight turn onto downwind (the **pitch**).
 Aircraft should be cleared for a visual approach via the relevant initial point by the **TCU controller** and transferred to ADC when appropriate.